-Interest Rate Differential
+Understanding Interest Rate Differentials

 An interest rate differential is a difference in interest rate between two currencies in a pair.
 If one currency has an interest rate of 3 percent and the other has an interest rate of 1 percent, it has a 2 percent interest rate differential.
 The use of interest rate differentials is of particular concern in foreign exchange markets for pricing purposes.

 Negative Interest Rate Policy (NIRP)